MaterializeInc/materialize/doc/developer/design/20210311_prometheus_source.md

 );
 ```

-3. This not-quite-source polls the endpoint once in the `--introspection-frequency` period (a duration that defaults to 1 second), and retains metric readings for configurable period of time (probably on the order of 5 minutes, 300 full scrapes' worth of data) to make it possible for users to visualize changes in the metrics as they would with a "full" metrics pipeline.
+3. This not-quite-source polls the endpoint once in the `--introspection-frequency` period (a duration that defaults to 1 second).

+4. It retains metric readings for configurable period of time (probably on the order of 5 minutes, 300 full scrapes' worth of data) to make it possible for users to visualize changes in the metrics as they would with a "full" metrics pipeline.
+Note: If this gets too complex, the first implementation iteration of the scraper may just retain only the last reading.

 ## Possible work after this proposal is implemented